 Overview

 Cook Islands comprises 15 small islands, spread over 2.2 million square kilometres, between American Samoa and French Polynesia, South of Hawaii.
 Avrarua, on the island of Rarotonga, is the national capital.
-The islands are home to a population of approximately 17,500 people.
-There are at least four times as many Cook Islanders living in New Zealand and Australia.
+The islands are home to a population of approximately 17,000 people.
+There are at least seven times as many Cook Islanders living in New Zealand (over 94,000 as of 2023 census) and Australia (28,000 as of 2021 census).

 Political overview